 I Need to Reduce My 1.5 Mile Time by 8 Min in 6 Weeks

-I have a very important test in 6 weeks, I need to get my 1 1/2 mi. time from 20.30 min. to max of 13 min.
+I have a very important test in 6 weeks.
+I need to get my 1.5 mile time down from 20.30 minutes to max 13 minutes.

-I also need to get my 300 meter dash to under 57 seconds is this possible?
+I also need to get my 300 meter dash to under 57 seconds.
+Is this possible?

-How can I do this????????
+How can I do this????????Answer by Dominique:

 Thanks for your running question.